jamesdbrock/hffix/README.md

 ## Support

+Please make an issue on this repository if you have any questions about how the library works or suggestions about how to improve it.
-Want to talk?
-Email me at <jamesbrock@gmail.com>.
+If you want to talk privately then email me at <jamesbrock@gmail.com>.

 ## Contributing

+### Makefile

+Our build system is `make`.
+The `Makefile` provides targets and pseudo-targets for various parts of the library.

-Pull requests welcome. `make test` to run the test suite.
+`make test` to run the test suite.

+`make doc` to build the documentation.

+### Nix

 The file `shell.nix` declares a *Nix* shell environment which provides all dependencies for every target in the `Makefile`, including *Doxygen* and the *Haskell Stack*.
 Enter the *Nix* shell by
 [installing *Nix*](https://nixos.org/download.html)
 and then running `nix-shell` in this directory.
+From the `nix-shell` prompt, you will be able to build all `Makefile` targets.

+### Pull Requests

+Pull requests welcome!

+If you want to submit a bugfix pull request, then I would be grateful if you would break the pull request up into two commits:

+1. A commit that adds a test which fails because of the bug.
+2. A commit that fixes the bug and causes the new test to pass.

 ## Notes on the Design of FIX Protocol